-As a PARENT, you would participate in developing the youth's Transition Plan, if appropriate, and complete any of your responsibilities in preparing your child for transitioning from care.
-You would attend the Benchmark Reviews.

-As a FOSTER PARENT, you would participate as appropriate in developing the Transition Plan.
-You would participate in the Benchmark Reviews and report to the court on the services provided to the youth to help him or her transition out of care.

-As a YOUTH, you would participate in developing your Transition Plan and make sure your caseworker and your attorney understand the services and supports you will need when you discharge from care.
-You would talk to your attorney about who should participate in your Benchmark Reviews and inform the judge about your goals and plans.
+- As a PARENT, you would participate in developing the youth's Transition Plan, if appropriate, and complete any of your responsibilities in preparing your youth for transitioning from care.
+You would attend all court hearings and be prepared to discuss any concerns you have regarding the youth's transition from care. - As a FOSTER PARENT, you would participate as appropriate in developing the Transition Plan.
+You would participate in hearings and report to the court on the services provided to the youth to help him or her transition out of care. - As a YOUTH, you would participate in developing your Transition Plan and make sure your caseworker and your attorney understand the services and supports you will need when you discharge from care.
+You would talk to your attorney about who should participate in your Transition Plan meeting and inform the judge about your goals and plans.